Marc2910llv/AnyWeather/README.md

 - Email: your_name@mail.com
 - Password (more than 8 characters): '********'

+Then you can sign in with the credentials you have registered.

 ### Header

-In the header of the page, in the center you can see two links used to move between pages and on the left you can see your user email and a logout button.
+On the header of the page, in the center you can see two links used to move between pages and on the left you can see your user email and a logout button.

 ### Home